Facts and Stats

 - The Career Center at Illinois State University assists students and alumni in exploring satisfying career opportunities that fit their talents, interests, and goals.
 The Center also assists employers in finding candidates for career positions.

-- Illinois State University 's College of Business is one of the nation's best choices for earning an MBA, according to the 2014 edition of Best 295 Business Schools, published by Princeton Review.
+- Illinois State University 's College of Business is one of the nation's best choices for earning an MBA, according to the 2018 edition of US News & World Report Best Grad Schools in Business.

 - Over 31,000 graduates of the College of Business have put their skills to work in the fields of accounting, business information systems, finance, insurance, law, marketing, management, international business, and education.